 In most cases there is a three-year time limitation to personal injury claims, meaning that anyone who has suffered a personal injury accident has three years from when the accident took place to file the claim.
 If a claim is not pursued within the three years from when it happened it becomes time-barred or statute-barred.

 There are exceptions, however.
 If a person is a left-brain damaged as a result they have a lifetime to make a claim as there is no time restriction for such an injury.
-Those who suffer from mental health issue have three years from the time they have clinically recovered from their current mental illness.
+Those who suffer from mental health issues will have three years from the time they have clinically recovered from their current illness, assuming that ever occurs.